Mathematics and Accounting BSc Honours

 Practical skills

-This practical course will equip you with technical skills and the knowledge to confidently apply them in real-world scenarios.
+This practical course will equip you with technical skills and the knowledge to apply them confidently in real-world scenarios.

 Alongside your studies, you'll have the opportunity to self-study the Sage CIMA qualification to develop your use of accountancy software.